 Partnering with University Students

-A team of NCRCC pilots has partnered with undergraduate and graduate engineering students from a local university enrolled in their Fundamentals of Flight class.
-NCRCC’s team provides aeromodeling technical support while the student teams construct their models (which implements the aerodynamic theories they have learned in the classroom).
-Once constructed, NCRCC’s team will also perform a pre-flight safety check and the test flight.
-A substantial portion of the student’s grade is contingent upon a successful test flight.
+A team of NCRCC pilots has partnered with undergraduate and graduate engineering students from local universities enrolled in their Fundamentals of Flight or other engineering-related courses.
+NCRCC’s team provides aeromodelling technical support while the student teams construct their models (which implements the aerodynamic theories they have learned in the classroom).
+Once constructed, NCRCC’s team will also perform a pre-flight safety check and the test flights.
+At one university, a substantial portion of the student’s grade is contingent upon successful test flights.

 _________________________________________________________________________________________________